CTC-Coding-Year-1/textbook-assignment/.github/ISSUE_TEMPLATE/complete-assignment.md

 ---

+# Complete Assignment

-## Mark as *closed* when finished
+## Mark this issue as *closed* when finished

-Close this issue once you have made your final adjustments to your assignment and it is read to receive a grade.
+Close this issue once you have made your final adjustments to your assignment and it is ready to receive a grade.